 Students will explore current research trends and theoretical perspectives in the field of infant development.
-They will critically examine how neuropsychological processes affect cognition, sensation, perception and learning in infancy.
-Student will analyze the process of attachment and emotional development and the environmental and interpersonal conditions associated with optimal development.
-They will also critically evaluation the concepts of risk and resilience as applied to infant development.
+They will critically examine genetics and prenatal development, labour and birth, and the developmental processes of physical growth, brain maturation, cognition, sensation, perception, and learning in infancy.
+Students will analyze the process of attachment and emotional development, and the environmental and interpersonal conditions associated with optimal pre- and postnatal development.

-Prerequisites: PSYC 2300 and PSYC 2400 and one of PSYC 2320 or PSYC 2321
+Prerequisites: 45 credits at the 1100 level or higher, including PSYC 2300 and PSYC 2400 and (PSYC 2320 or PSYC 2321) Transferable (refer to transfer quide)